paulchaum/homepage/docs/widgets/services/silverbullet.md

 Learn more about [SilverBullet](https://github.com/silverbulletmd/silverbullet).

-The Cronicle widget retrieves the number of pages, date of last modification, total content size and number of attachments.
+The SilverBullet widget retrieves the number of pages, date of last modification, total content size and number of attachments.

 Allowed fields: `["pages", "last_modified", "size", "attachments"]`.